robric/wiki-contrail-controller/RBAC.md

 Role is Keystone role name.
 Field can be resource property or Reference.
 Field can be multi level, for example network.ipam.host-routes (in first release only one level is supported).

-Rule set for validation is union of rules from Project and Domain ACL objects.
-It is possible for project ACL object to be empty.
+Rule set for validation is union of rules from api-access-list object attached to :
+     - user Project
+     - user domain
+     - default-domain

+It is possible for project or domain ACL object to be empty.
 Access is only granted if a rule in the combined Rule set allows access.
 There is no explicit deny rule.

 ACL object can be shared within a domain.
 Thus multiple projects can point to same ACL object (such as default).